 When hurt at work, at the very least, you may be entitled to workers’ compensation.
 Employers may not always fully disclose what benefits you have available after a workplace injury.
 Following an injury, workers’ compensation acts as a form of insurance for your employer.
 In exchange for employer paying a premium, the workers’ compensation replaces loss wages and medical coverage in the case of an employment related incident.
 Employers often tout workers’ compensation benefits, as the only compensation employees will receive.
 Although this may be accurate in some cases, a careful review of the circumstances surrounding your injury can help a lawyer determine if you are eligible for additional benefits.

 While a workplace injury attorney can help you navigate the intricacies of filing a workers’ compensation claim, he or she can also assist with looking into other ways you may be eligible to receive monies for work-related injuries.
 Depending on the circumstances surrounding the incident, you may be able to file a claim against your employer.
 For instance, if your employer’s wrongful conduct caused a death of a loved one, you may be able to launch a personal injury lawsuit.
 A civil case can also be filed if the employer does not have workers’ compensation insurance.
 Other incidents or instance when you could be entitled to a settlement include if you were exposed to a toxic substance or injured by a defective product.

-For more than 30 years, the attorneys of Garcia Ochoa have worked tirelessly to help injured employees receive their rightful compensation.
+For more than 30 years, the attorneys of Law Firm of Ricardo A. Garcia have worked tirelessly to help injured employees receive their rightful compensation.
 With law offices across Texas, they have helped represent clients within the Lone Star state as well as on a national level.
 We are here to help and can be easily reached online at our website or by phone at 956-275-8535.
 We are available for a free consultation to review your workplace injury case.